Heatblur-Simulations/f-14-manual/src/systems/nav_com/nav_sys.md

 - Wind can be applied by either using the wind last computed in the INS mode or wind data manually entered through the CAP.

-> **Note:** After entering the IMU/AM mode, check wind and MAG VAR values.
+> 💡 After entering the IMU/AM mode, check wind and MAG VAR values.
 If MV is in error, enter
 > own-aircraft true heading.
 If winds are in error, update.

 #### IMU Reset Procedure